 Reading is an integral part of every day.
 All our pupils, from Reception to Year 6, have a dedicated reading lesson every day which includes time spent listening to the teacher read aloud, modelling fluency and expression.
 We know that stories have the power to open up the imagination, to create the background for a new topic, to supply tier two and three vocabulary and to provide a context for big ideas and concepts.
 Our reading spine is carefully chosen for our pupils to ensure that they experience a range of genres pitched at a challenging level.
 The stories contain sophisticated language of greater lexical depth and complexity than would be encountered in everyday classroom talk.
 During ‘Booktalk’ teachers ensure a language rich environment discussing themes and vocabulary in the class readers and ensuring ‘working walls’ reflect new knowledge and vocabulary.
 This has a direct impact on pupil’s writing.
 This daily session also provides the time for children to hear and recite poetry.

 Children in Reception and KS1 follow ‘Letters and Sounds’; a systematic phonics programme.
 Short, daily lessons focus on the sounds that individual letters and groups of letters (phonemes) make and then blending them together to be able to read words.
 Our phonics sessions are designed to be fun, lively and interactive, developing children’s skills and confidence day by day.
-We learn Jolly Phonics songs and actions to aid memory and we use the Floppy’s Phonics reading scheme to ensure that children get the opportunity to practise and apply their new reading skills at school and at home at exactly the right time.
+We learn songs and actions to aid memory and our structured reading scheme to ensure that children get the opportunity to practise and apply their new reading skills at school and at home at exactly the right time.
 Children get many opportunities and are encouraged to apply their phonic knowledge throughout the day.
 Teachers monitor the children’s progress carefully and keep in touch with parents/carers about how this is going.

 From Year 2, in addition to the daily read-aloud session and reading activities, children are enrolled on the Accelerated Reader Programme.
 Children are encouraged to read widely and staff are able to track their progress throughout the year, ensuring that each child is supported and challenged to read at their appropriate level.
 Books are available in classrooms and each unit has a small library area.
 ‘Bookflix’ runs from the hall which is central to all classes.
 Here, children are able to select fiction and non-fiction from brand new releases and well-chosen classics to read to themselves or share with a parent.
 They can find familiar authors and illustrators or discover new ones.
 This has been incredibly popular.
 Plans are afoot to create a whole school library during this academic year.